GweiPump/roboticPump/README.md

 ## Gobot flow pump rate (faster)

-Pump rate is about 40 mL every 40 to 44 seconds not primed with a single pump.
+Pump rate is about 40 mL every 45 seconds not primed with a single pump.

 Pump rate is about 40 mL every 24 seconds not primed with two pumps at the same time.